 Number crunch by ensuring that you take all additional charges, such as arrangement and exit fees, into consideration.

+Mortgage rates are subject to change, which can change your circumstances.
 If you’ve found a better deal, talk to your existing lender to see if they will match it.

 Let the mortgage broker guide you through the mortgage application process, including the credit check(s) involved, from start to finish.